Working With Our Hands is Spiritual Work, Says First-Time Global Volunteer

-Since 1999, Global Volunteers of all ages and from all walks of life have worked on meaningful construction volunteer projects in West Virginia’s Fayette County – helping rehabilitate dilapidated and energy inefficient homes, classrooms and other buildings.
+Global Volunteers of all ages and from all walks of life have worked on meaningful labor projects around the world – helping rehabilitate dilapidated homes, classrooms and other community buildings.
+One first-time Global Volunteer recalls her joyful team experience helping to restore former coal company homes – despite her inexperience with construction.

 I was a little worried when I found out our first day of serving would be construction volunteer projects.
 My manual labor skills are… lacking, to say the least.
 Nevertheless, I packed my peanut butter sandwich and hopped in the van, hoping they would find me somewhat useful.